 Some bank accounts from back home have high spending charges for use in the UK.
 Others have restrictions on spending overseas.
 It can also cost a lot of money to get money sent over to you.

 At the time of writing, you can open an account with some banks before you arrive in the UK, such as Monzo.
 This is a good way to avoid inconvenience when you arrive in the UK and are settling in.
-You may need a UK address so that such a bank can send its debit card to your address in the UK, to be ready for you to pick up when you arrive.
+You may need a UK address so that such a bank can send its debit card to your address in the UK.

-If you plan to use a credit card or bank card from your home country in the UK, check with your bank before you leave to see if your card is compatible with UK bank machines, or if there will be any additional charges.
-Some countries may restrict native currency withdrawals overseas so check that.
+- If you plan to use a credit card or bank card from your home country in the UK, check with your bank before you leave to see if your card is compatible with UK bank machines or if there will be any additional charges.
+Some countries may restrict native currency withdrawals overseas so check that too

 It makes sense to open a British bank account that will charge you less for services.